 I am too young to have ever seen the Jewel Tea Man coming up the road, but I’ve heard stories about him all of my life.
-He was a “peddler man” as my great grandmother would say and he stopped by houses to sell his wares at regular intervals.
-Lela used to love to buy tea and a few pantry staples from him whenever the budget allowed.
-Another exciting purchase was always the Autumn Leaf dishes that he would sell and sometimes offer are premiums to loyal customers.
-The tea pitcher above actually belonged to my great grandmother and is the tea pitcher she served her tea out of for decades.
+He was a “peddler man” as my great-grandmother would say and he stopped by houses to sell his wares at regular intervals.
+Lela used to love to buy tea bags and a few pantry staples from him whenever the budget allowed.
+Today, I’m sharing an old recipe direct from the 1929 Jewel Tea Cookbook, Mary Dunbar’s Favorite Recipes (Mary Dunbar was the chief home economist for the Jewel Tea Company).

-1929 Jewel Tea Cookbook, Mary Dunbar’s Favorite Recipes
+1929 Jewel Tea Cookbook: Mary Dunbar’s Favorite Recipes

 The printable recipe for this punch is below but I wanted to show you the original because I always enjoy seeing vintage cookbooks.
 It’s like stepping back in time.